ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/editor/editorcommands/rightclicksubmenu.markdown

  - **Remove**: The `Remove` option will remove the selected Component from the Object.
 If another Component is dependent on the Component attempting to be removed, the Engine will not allow the removal to take place and will show an error message.
  - **View Docs**: `View Docs` will open a new Editor Window that will give a Class Description of the Component, as well as the various Properties and Methods that Component has.

-NOTE: Only Components supplied by the Engine will have documentation, and the documentation is the same that will appear in Zilch's code-completion and the [Code Reference](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/code_reference.markdown) Section.
+NOTE: Only Components supplied by the Engine will have documentation, and the documentation is the same that will appear in Nada's code-completion and the [Code Reference](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/code_reference.markdown) Section.
 As it is generated automatically from meta data, not all components will have docs available for viewing.

  - **Search Online Docs**: Using `Search Online Docs` will open a new page in the user's web browser, navigate to "zero.digipen.edu" and perform a search using the name of the Component as the query.

- # Inside a ZilchScript
+ # Inside a NadaScript
-Right-clicking on any word written in a ZilchScript will give the user the `Go To Definition` option.
+Right-clicking on any word written in a NadaScript will give the user the `Go To Definition` option.